James F. Humphreys Complex Litigation Center

 The center conducts studies and issues guidelines and best practices, which improve the administration of justice in complex litigation.
 These projects support or follow up on the bench-bar conferences.

-Diversity and Excellence: Guidelines and Best Practices for Judges Appointing Lawyers to Leadership Positions in MDL and Class Action Litigation.
-(Full Report) (3-Page Summary Report and Signatories List) The center plans to issue the Inclusivity and Diversity Guidelines and Best Practices on March 15, pending final approval.
+Diversity and Excellence: Guidelines and Best Practices for Judges Appointing Lawyers to Leadership Positions in MDL and Class Action Litigation: (Full Report) (3-Page Summary Report and Signatories List) The center issued the Inclusivity and Diversity Guidelines and Best Practices on March 15, 2021.
 They offer concrete suggestions for giving lawyers across the profession an equal opportunity to be appointed to MDL and class action leadership positions.
-A draft for comment was circulated to all 150 federal judges handling and MDL.
-More than 35 judges commented, virtually all favorable, often suggesting changes that improved the final versions.

-More than 85 law firms, five major bar organizations, and five companies support the Inclusivity and Diversity Guidelines and Best Practices as "Founding Signatories."
-The center will be accepting new signatories for the next 12 months.
-All signatories registering before March 15, 2021, will be recognized as a "Founding Signatory."
+More than 100 law firms, five major bar organizations, and five companies support the Inclusivity and Diversity Guidelines and Best Practices as "Founding Signatories."
+The center is accepting new signatories for the next 12 months.
 Please send your request to be included as a "Signatory" to John Rabiej at [email protected].

 Class-Action Best Practices: Following its inaugural November 2020 class-action annual-review conference, the center formed three teams of 35 volunteer lawyers to draft best practices addressing six issues identified at the conference.
 The best practices will be the first installment in a new compendium of class-action best practices, prepared under the center’s auspices.
 Additional compendium installments will be added following every annual class action conference.